whimc/Habitat-Assesser/client/README.md

-# WHIMC-Photographer Client
+# WHIMC-Habitat-Assesser Client

 **This can currently only be ran on Windows machines!**

-The client will run `photographer.py`.
-This script is responsible for taking screenshots whenever the server requests.
+The client will run `habitat_assessment.py`.
+This script is responsible for sending information to the API whenever the server requests.
-It connects to the server running `WHIMC-Photographer` via a WebSocket to communicate.
+It connects to the server running `WHIMC-Habitat-Assesser` via a WebSocket to communicate.
 The server will req

 ## Setup